You have read this article christmas

 I've made a simple computer wallpaper version of a ribbon I designed awhile back.
 Download this little holiday camper desktop right here.
 It's mostly blank space so you can still find all your files and folders.
 And should you need matching ribbon, click here.

-You have read this article christmas / desktops / downloads with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/christmas-desktop-wallpaper.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/christmas-desktop-wallpaper.html.
 Thanks!

 Paper Hermès bracelet template